Use an HSA to pay for eligible medical expenses

 Qualifying for an HSA

 You must have a high-deductible health plan (HDHP) to open an HSA account.
-For 2021 this is a health plan with a minimum deductible of $1,400 for individuals or $2,800 for families.
-This will remain unchanged in 2022.
+For 2023 this is a health plan with a minimum deductible of $1,500 for individuals or $3,000 for families.

 Additionally, if you are enrolled in Medicare, covered by someone else’s health insurance, or if someone can claim you as a dependent on a tax return, then you do not qualify for an HSA.